 Knowing where species exist and thrive is fundamental to the sciences of ecology, biogeography, and conservation, among many others.
 This knowledge provides foundational information for understanding species ranges and diversity, predicting species responses to human impacts and climate change, and managing and protecting species effectively.
 A rich literature tackles the many dimensions of these questions.

 One major outcome of this body of science is the various compiled databases of species distribution maps.
 Two global-scale repositories predict marine species ranges throughout the world's oceans – AquaMaps (Kaschner et al. 2013) and International Union for Conservation of Nature (IUCN) (IUCN 2015).
-These two spatial datasets have been used in hundreds of studies and applications for a wide range of purposes, including assessing marine species status (Halpern et al. 2012, 2015; Selig et al. 2013), evaluating global biodiversity patterns (Coll et al. 2010; Martin et al. 2014, Pimm et al. 2014, Kaschner et al. 2011), predicting range shifts (Molinos et al. 2015), and setting conservation priorities (Klein et al. 2015).
+These two spatial datasets have been used in hundreds of studies and applications for a wide range of purposes, including assessing marine species status (Halpern et al. 2012, 2015; Selig et al. 2013), evaluating global biodiversity patterns (Coll et al. 2010; Martin et al. 2014, Pimm et al. 2014, Kaschner et al. 2011), predicting range shifts with future climate change (Molinos et al. 2015), and setting conservation priorities (Klein et al. 2015).

 The two datasets ostensibly describe the same information, but significant differences in methodology and intent could lead to dramatically different understandings of our marine ecosystems, with significant implications for policy and conservation recommendations.
 Importantly, biases in taxonomic or spatial coverage within a dataset could shift management and conservation actions away from places or species that are most in need.
 Inaccurate indications of presence or absence could lead to ineffective marine reserve systems and management plans (Rondinini et al. 2006, Jetz et al. 2008).